 - Using battery storage to help network operators proactively manage a rapidly changing electricity grid where electricity now flows in many different directions, rather than in just one as it has done in the past.

 - ENA and its members recently launched a new commitment to support flexibility services.
-The full text of the Flexibility Commitment: Our Six Steps for Delivering Flexibility Services can be found here.
+The full text of the Flexibility Commitment: Our Six Steps for Delivering Flexibility Services is attached.
 The steps adopted will be fundamental in defining how the public, businesses and networks interact in the future by: